 The camp facilities are located in a valley near Taum Saulk Mountain.
 Whenever it is possible, we try to continue with our regularly scheduled activities even in rain.
 This means it is important for students to bring rain gear and extra clothes in case they get wet.
 When severe weather hits, all student activities are moved indoors.
 Tornadoes are rare and seldom occurred at the facilities because of the protection provided by the mountains.
 However, if this was a concern, students would follow normal procedures by going to buildings/rooms without windows.
 Flooding is the most common concern.
 If this concern arises, students are moved inside the buildings located on higher ground levels.

-The cost of camp is $115 per student.
-Parents may choose to pay for the full cost of camp in a single payment or families can pay using installments.
+The cost of camp is $120 per student.
 In order to help parents with the cost, each school in the district will provide at least one opportunity for families to raise money to help cover the cost of camp.
 Each school determines the fundraising for their individual buildings.
-Information should be made available in January or February.
+Parents can also choose to pay for the full cost of camp in a single payment or families can pay using installments.
+More information will be made available in January or February.

 Other Due Dates: